Social media can be overwhelming for church leaders.

 As a pastor, your life is busy.

 Whether you can squeeze in a few minutes during the day or you only have time for 15–30 minutes per week, then that’s okay.
-Scheduling a portion of time will help you to take control of your church’s social media calendar.
+Scheduling a portion of time will help you to take control of your church’s social media strategy.

 4. Choose a social media sharing service